Oldest Olympic medallist (male)

 1920

-Oscar Swahn (Sweden, 1847-1927) was 72 years 280 days old when he won a silver medal as a member of the men's 100 m running deer (double shots) shooting team at the 1920 Olympic Games in Antwerp, Belgium.
+Oscar Swahn (Sweden, b.
+20 October 1847) was 72 years 281 days old when he won a silver medal as a member of the men's 100 m running deer (double shots) shooting team on 27 July 1920 at the Olympic Games in Antwerp, Belgium.

-Swahn became the oldest Olympic gold medallist when, at 64 years 258 days old, his team won the men's 100 m running deer (single shot) shooting event at his home Games in Stockholm, Sweden, in 1912.
+Swahn became the oldest Olympic gold medallist when, at 64 years 258 days old, his team won the men's 100 m running deer (single shot) shooting event at his home Games in Stockholm, Sweden, in 1912 (see record ID 44749).

 Swahn, who was born on 20 October 1847 in Tanum, Sweden, and died on 1 May 1927, also won two gold medals at the London 1908 Games (men's running deer (single shot) and men's team running deer (single shot)) and bronze medals at London 1908 (running deer (double shots)) and Stockholm 1912 (100 m running deer (double shots)).